 “Shit,” Da’Quarius said.
 “Don’t get all like dat.
 I was just playin’.”

 “Well I’m not playing any more,” Helen said, entering the den from the kitchen.
 Her left eye was only half open.
 “I’ve had enough of that brat in my home.
 I just got off the phone with that Jolly Jolene lady from the Child Welfare.
 You left her card on the fridge, Rose.
 She’s coming over tomorrow morning to take Da’Quarius back to the orphanage.”

 “No,” Rose said, getting up from the couch and approaching Helen.
 “How could you do that?
 Why would you do that?”

 “He’s rude!”
 Helen snapped.
 “He’s crass!
 He’s foul!
 I don’t want him in my home!”

 “He should have thought about that before he pulled a gun on my brother at my dining room table!”
 Helen said, motioning to the table as if Rose wasn’t aware of where it happened.

 “You didn’t tell her about the gun, did you?”
 Rose asked.
 “He’s from the streets!
 He doesn’t know any better.
 It’s our job to teach him.”

 “I didn’t tell her about the gun,” Helen said.
 “Yet.
 I want to see the look on her face when she hears about our eventful dinner!”

-“I recall your brother bringing his own gun!”
+“I recall your brother bringing his own gun, despite me asking him not to bring it into my home numerous times in the past!”
 Rose snapped back.
 “And I recall you being just as rude and crass with Da’Quarius the second you met him!”